 Amit Sood Every piece of art you've ever wanted to see — up close and searchable

 What does a cultural Big Bang look like?
 For Amit Sood, director of Google's Cultural Institute and Art Project, it's an online platform where anyone can explore the world's greatest collections of art and artifacts in vivid, lifelike detail.
 Join Sood and Google artist in residence Cyril Diagne in a mind-bending demo of experiments from the Cultural Institute and glimpse the exciting future of accessibility to arts and culture.

 Ziyah Gafić photographs everyday objects—watches, shoes, glasses.
 But these images are deceptively simple; the items in them were exhumed from the mass graves of the Bosnian War.
 Gafić, a TED Fellow and Sarajevo native, has photographed every item from these graves in order to create a living archive of the identities of those lost.

 Alice Rawsthorn Pirates, nurses and other rebel designers

 In this ode to design renegades, Alice Rawsthorn highlights the work of unlikely heroes, from Blackbeard to Florence Nightingale.
 Drawing a line from these bold thinkers to some early modern visionaries like Buckminster Fuller, Rawsthorn shows how the greatest designers are often the most rebellious.

 Hans Rosling The good news of the decade?
 We're winning the war against child mortality

-Hans Rosling reframes 10 years of UN data with his spectacular visuals, lighting up an astonishing — and under-reported — piece of front-page good news: We're winning the war against child death.
+Hans Rosling reframes 10 years of UN data with his spectacular visuals, lighting up an astonishing — mostly unreported — piece of front-page-worthy good news.
 Along the way, he debunks one flawed approach to stats that blots out such vital stories.